Abu Lahab: The Yā Ṣabāḥah (c. 613)

-His wife [as well] – the carrier of firewood (thorns of Satan which she used to put on the way of the Prophet).

-Around her neck is a rope of twisted fiber (masadd).

-Umm Jamil is called “the bearer of the wood” because she is said to have carried thorns and cast them in Muhammad's pathway.
-Being a next-door neighbor to Muḥammad, she also threw garbage over the wall into Muhammad's house.

-Abu Lahab had married two of his sons to the daughters of Muḥammad, 'Utbah to Ruqayyah and 'Utaibah to Umm Kulthum.
-However, the marriages were never completed.
+Abu Lahab had married two of his sons to the daughters of Khadija and Muḥammad, 'Utbah to Ruqayyah and Utaybah to Umm Kulthum.
+However, after Prophet of Islam openly started preaching verses of Quran and islamic Tawhid, Abu Lahab forced his sons to refuse marriage terms, thus the two daughters were divorced at an early age, and they returned to the family home.
 After the announcement of Al-Masadd, Abu Lahab told his sons: "My head is unlawful to your head if you do not divorce Muhammad's daughters."
 They therefore divorced them.
-Abu Lahab's daughter Durrah was at some stage married to Zaid ibn Ḥarīthah, who was at that time regarded as Muhammad's son, and they were later divorced; but the timing of this marriage and divorce is not known.
+Abu Lahab's daughter Durrah was at some stage married to Zayd ibn Haritha al-Kalbi, who was at that time regarded as Muhammad's son, and they were later divorced; but the timing of this marriage and divorce is not known.
 Later, she married Ḥārith ibn Naufal of Banu Hāshim; and after his death, she married Dihya ibn Khalifa.